YiyuanLinXX/YiyuanLinXX.github.io/_posts/2025-01-15-ntrip-via-eduroam.md

-1. Connect to the base station (RS2+) and enter the interface, then click `Base output` (Figure 3a) to select the base output method as `Local NTRIP` (Figure 3b).
+4. Connect to the base station (RS2+) and enter the interface, then click `Base output` (Figure 3a) to select the base output method as `Local NTRIP` (Figure 3b).
 It will automatically generate the NTRIP configuration information (Figure 3c).
 You probably want to write it down or make a screenshot to record this as you will need to enter these information on the rover (RS3)

     <img src='/images/posts/ntrip_via_eduroam/Figure_3_Operation_on_the_base_station.png'>

     Figure 3.
 Operation on the base station

-1. Connect to the rover (RS3) and enter the interface, then click `Correction input` (Figure 4a) to select the correction input method as `NTRIP`.
+5. Connect to the rover (RS3) and enter the interface, then click `Correction input` (Figure 4a) to select the correction input method as `NTRIP`.
 You need to enter the NTRIP configuration information generated from the base station (RS2+) from step 4 (Figure 3c and 4b).
 Then the rover (RS3) should receive corrections (Figure 4c) from the base station (RS2+).

     <img src='/images/posts/ntrip_via_eduroam/Figure_4_Operation_on_the_rover.png'>

     Figure 4.
 Operation on the rover

+For the above operations, we used local NTRIP via eduroam.
+We can also use NTRIP via eduroam since Emlid provides Emlid NTRIP Caster.
+Emlid Caster is a cloud service that implements the NTRIP protocol and acts as a line of communication between connected to the internet GNSS receivers.
+With Emlid Caster, you can easily transmit RTK corrections—connect your base and rover to the same mount point, an automatically generated correction stream, and start surveying.

+To set up RTK over Emlid NTRIP Caster, please refer to the [official guide](https://docs.emlid.com/reachrs3/rtk-quickstart/reachrs3-kit/rtk-over-emlid-ntrip-caster/).